Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Introduction

 where $\Omega=\Omega(x)$ is the conformal factor ($\Omega(x)>0$), $\Phi_i$ are other gravitational and matter fields present, and $w_i$ are the conformal weights of these fields.
+Here we call this invariance ``Dicke's principle.''

-On the other hand, the high-energy physics (HEP) argument that, due to the Planck mass $M_\text{pl}$, which is a dimensionful parameter, gravity cannot be conformal invariant, opposes the hypothesis anticipated by Dicke \cite{dicke-1962}.
+The high-energy physics (HEP) argument that, due to the Planck mass $M_\text{pl}$, being a dimensionful parameter, gravity cannot be conformally invariant, seems to oppose Dicke's principle \cite{dicke-1962}.
 In general, the presence of any mass term is believed to break the conformal invariance \cite{deser-1970, callan_prd_1970}.
-However, strictly speaking, this is true only if we consider constant masses.
-In scalar-tensor theories, for example, it is assumed that the masses are point-dependent quantities which, under \eqref{conf-t}, transform like \cite{dicke-1962, bekenstein_1980, faraoni_rev, fujii_book, faraoni_book, faraoni_prd_2007, quiros_ijmpd_2019, casas_1992, hobson-prd-2020, hobson-epjc-2022}
+However, strictly speaking, this is true only if we consider that constant masses do not transform under \eqref{conf-t}: $m\rightarrow m$.
+As stated in \cite{bekenstein_1980}, we must differentiate between LSTs: